Mastering The Media

 Begin Your Successful PR Journey Now!

 Rob: I always tell people, if you want to be the celebrity or the authority in your niche, you have to get media.
 You have to get that exposure!
-You have to learn to tell your story and get out there and do podcasts and and write books.
+You have to learn to tell your story and get out there and do podcasts and write books.
 And maybe a plumber’s not going to write a book but he can get on podcasts and people are going to say wow I saw you on the news or I saw you do this.
 So they need to go to you and where do they go?
 Do they go to a website?
 Do they go to Facebook where?

 Susan: Go to PRsecrets.com like public relations secrets dot com and I have lots of free things there.
 You can start with the hundred word email to get the media to call you.
 Or go to my blog and there’s lots of different free, I actually have a page of free things that you can get.
 Courses and pdfs and whatever it is, wherever you are on your publicity journey, we’ve got something for you for free!